-Ref.~\citenum{cirac1997qst} developed a scheme to achieve quantum state transfer between distant identical atoms by producing time-symmetric photon wave packets.
-Incorporating photon manipulation into our scheme makes it versatile so that we can transfer information between systems with distinct spectral properties \cite{muller2017spectral} and the wave packets need not be time-symmetric \cite{leuchs2012time}.
-(For completeness we note that Ref.~\citenum{timereversal14} demonstrates a method for producing a photon wave packet with a rising exponential shape, thus mimicking a time-reversed wave packet, by producing two photons and measuring one of them.
-It is not clear whether that method could be adapted to our context in which we need an appropriate {\em superposition} of the vacuum state and a single-photon state in order to transmit the quantum state of one material system to another.)
+Ref.~\citenum{cirac1997qst} developed a scheme to achieve QST between distant identical atoms by producing time-symmetric photon wave packets.
+Incorporating photon manipulation into our scheme makes it more versatile so that we can transfer information between systems with distinct spectral properties \cite{muller2017spectral} and the wave packets need not be time symmetric \cite{leuchs2012time}.
+[For completeness we note that Ref.~\citenum{timereversal14} demonstrates a method for producing a photon wave packet with a rising exponential shape, thus mimicking a time-reversed wave packet, by producing two photons and measuring one of them to herald the other.
+It is not clear whether such a heralding-based method could be adapted to our context, in which we need an appropriate superposition of the vacuum state and a single-photon state (conditioned on the state of system 1) in order to transmit the quantum state of one material system to another.]